customcommander/project-blueprint/README.md

 ### Release

 On every push to your main branch (either `main` or `master`) a GitHub workflow will automatically publish a new version to both NPM and GitHub.
-The [semantic-release](https://github.com/semantic-release/semantic-release) tool automatically works out the next version by analysis your commit messages.
+The [semantic-release](https://github.com/semantic-release/semantic-release) tool automatically works out the next version by analysing your commit messages.
 A CHANGELOG file is automatically generated.

 ### Pull Request